IB-homogeneous graphs: Represented Monomorphisms

+\begin{example} ~ \begin{enumerate} \item{If $G$ is a finite graph, then $\bim{G}=\aut{G}$.
+This follows easily by counting edges; from this it follows that all the finite IB-homogeneous graphs are ultrahomogeneous.
+The finite ultrahomogeneous graphs were classified by Gardiner \cite{Gardiner:1976}.} \item{The Rado graph is the unique countable graph $R$ with the following property: for all finite disjoint sets of vertices $A,B$ there exists some vertex $x$ such that $x\sim a$ for all $a\in A$ and $x\not\sim b$ for all $b\in B$.
+It easy to see that the isomorphism type of $R$ does not change if we add any finite set of edges to it.
+This means that there exist enumerations $R=\{a_i:i\in\omega\}=\{b_i:i\in\omega\}$ in which $a_i\sim a_j$ implies $b_i\sim b_j$ for all $i,j\in\omega$, but there are finitely many pairs $i,j$ for which $a_i\not\sim a_j$ and $b_i\sim b_j$.
+In this case the bijective function $f\colon a_i\mapsto b_i$ is is an example of a bimorphism $R\to R$ that is not an automorphism.} \item{Consider the graphs Then the function $m\colon G_0\to G_1$ mapping $a_0$ to $a_1$ and $b_0$ to $b_1$ is a bijective homomorphism.
+This particular homomorphism will play an important role in section \ref{sec:graphs}.} \end{enumerate} \end{example}

+\begin{notation} We adapt the notation from the last item of Example \ref{ex:1} to our convention of using Gothic letters for homomorphisms between elements of the age of a graph, and reserve the symbol $\isotp{m}$ to denote a bijective graph homomorphism mapping a nonedge to an edge. \end{notation}

-To understand what we mean by ``mismatch,'' note that all the morphism-extension classes are defined by a promise of the form ``every local X-morphism is restriction of a global Y-morphism.''
-All restrictions of an endomorphism are homomorphisms; likewise, the restrictions of a monomorphism or a bimorphism will be monomorphisms.
-The mismatch lies in the fact that when XY$\in\{\mathrm{IH, IM, IE, MH, IB, ME}\}$, the restrictions of an endomorphism of type Y define a larger class of local homomorphisms than X. It is for this reason that Coleman's approach in \cite{Coleman:2018} did not yield a \Fraisse theorem for these six classes.
+When compared with other morphism-extension classes, the six classes at the top of the hierarchy in Figure \ref{fig:ctblestrs} (IH, IM, IE, MH, IB, ME) have a mismatch between the type of local homomorphism and the type of endomorphism.
+To see what we mean by this, note that the finite restrictions of an endomorphism are homomorphisms; likewise, the finite restrictions of a injective endomorphism or a bimorphism will be monomorphisms.
+The mismatch lies in the fact that when XY$\in\{\mathrm{IH, IM, IE, MH, IB, ME}\}$, then the restrictions of an endomorphism of type Y is not necessarily in the class of local homomorphisms X.

-What the mismatch tells us is that we should not be looking at X-morphisms exclusively, but accept a larger class.
-We call these morphisms \emph{represented morphisms}, and define them formally below.
+What the mismatch tells us is that we should not focus exclusively on local X-morphisms, but accept a larger class of local homomorphisms.
+We call these homomorphisms \emph{represented}, and define them formally below.

-We think of elements of $\age{M}$ and morphisms between them as archetypes for finite induced substructures of $M$ and local morphisms in $M$.
-We reflect this idea in our notation by using Gothic typeface for elements of the age and functions between them.
+Given any $G$, we will think of $\age{G}$ as the set of objects of a category.
+The morphisms of this category are the total monomorphisms between elements of $\age{G}$.
+The vertex set of any $\isotp{A}\in\age{G}$ is disjoint from $G$, and we think of the arrows of $\age{G}$ as archetypes of local homomorphisms in $G$.
+We reflect this convention in our notation by using Gothic typeface for elements of the age and arrows between them.